 This article is for general information only.
 For health advice you should consult a medical doctor or nurse practitioner.

-Normal seasoning of food should provide enough salt in your diet.
+- Salt (Sodium); normal seasoning of food should provide enough in your diet.

 When Should You Seek Medical Attention?